 I am melting.

 It is 34 freaking degrees Celcius at high noon, on a floating, wooden dock.
 Summer burns the fire.
-The dark water below opens its glittering mouth and I slither in, wannabe amphibian in a freshwater lake.
+The dark water below opens its glittering mouth and I slither in, wannabe amphibian in a freshwater lake, sizzling in the cool.

-The bottom rises up to embrace my form; tall grasses whisper and circle my arms and legs like the long, wavy hair I spun when I was a girl.
+The bottom rises up to embrace my form; tall grasses whisper and circle my arms and legs like the long, wavy hair I spun as a young girl.
 Mud oozes between my toes and I lift off.
 Algae kisses everywhere.

 Was it the weed I ate, or is this all a dream?